PlasmaPy/PlasmaPy/.github/PULL_REQUEST_TEMPLATE.md

 * If your pull request is not yet ready for review, add a `[WIP]` label to its name and remove it once it's ready.

-* Every pull request should include a changelog entry.
-Please see `changelog/README.rst` for instructions.

 * If this is your first contribution, please add your name to the author list in `docs/about/credits.rst`.